John Kelly finally speaks out against Trump - mother Jones - The Media HQ

-It took more than a year after his removal from the White House as Chief of Staff, but John Kelly seems to have finally found the courage to speak out against Donald Trump.
+It took more than a year after his removal as White House chief of staff, but John Kelly seems to have finally found some courage to speak out against Donald Trump.

 In comprehensive remarks at Drew University in New Jersey on Wednesday evening, the Atlantic states that the former Marine Corps general condemned Trump’s decision to refuse military assistance to Ukraine to pressurize the country to investigate set to Joe Biden.
 Kelly also praised Lieutenant Colonel Alexander Vindman, the former Trump official of the National Security Council who last week admitted that Vindman had testified in the investigation into the accusation of the House.
 From the Atlantic Peter Nicholas: